 All positions in football call on athletes to make quick, precise motions.
 While we all enjoy seeing a running back shake off a pursuer with a good stiff-arm, the thing that sets the stars apart is often what you don’t see: the half-second when a Jim Brown, a Walter Payton, or an Emmitt Smith exploded into a gap and eluded the outstretched arms of the would-be defenders.
 It’s difficult for cameras to capture the difference between an especially agile player and their clumsy counterpart because it often happens too fast for us to notice.
 But anyone who’s been on the field will tell you that what really makes a great back stand out from the crowd is his quick first step—and the only thing that can stop that is a quicker one.

-Speed and agility aren’t just crucial for running backs.
-Linebackers are typically not described as the most nimble of athletes, but there is a sort of grace that is integral to navigating a 300-pound body away from the quarterback—while doing their utmost to blow right by you.
+Football speed and agility training is crucial for all positions.
+What comes to mind first is speed and agility or just running backs.
+Now linebackers are typically not described as the most nimble of athletes, but there is a sort of grace that is integral to navigating a 300-pound body away from the quarterback—while doing their utmost to blow right by you.
 Just check out this classic tape of Anthony Muñoz and you’ll see what I’m talking about.
 One of the best, if not the best, offensive backs of all time, he’s a perfect example of the importance of building speed and agility at the line of scrimmage.